 Volunteers complete three phases of training using a test kit that measures physical and chemical parameters in water.
 If you are interested in the H-GAC Texas Stream Team program to become a certified Water Quality Monitor in the H-GAC Region, please contact us at firstname.lastname@example.org.

-Send us an email at email@example.com to receive our newsletter.
+Use the Sign Up Form in the right menu bar or send us an email at email@example.com to receive our newsletter.